Captiosus510/3d_renderer/README.md

 # 3D Ray Tracing Renderer in C

 This is a personal project to create a 3D ray tracing renderer from scratch in C, using the `raylib` library for windowing and input.
 The renderer is capable of rendering scenes with spheres, lighting, shadows, and anti-aliasing.
+This project was originally started as an assignment for CMPUT 201 at the University of Alberta.

 <img src="assets/main.png" />